izivkov/GShockTimeServer/README.md

 ## 3. Quick Start

 💡 Note: In addition to this repository, we have created another repo on GitHub (https://github.com/izivkov/gshock-server-dist), specifically for distribution.
-It holds all the files nessecary to run the server and no more.
-This repository is preffereable for getting the distribution files, since ot also controlles versioning.
-Installing dependencies for the display can get a but complex, so se provide setup scripts, which use this repository to automatically set up your device.
+It holds all the files necessary to run the server and no more.
+This repository is preferable for getting the distribution files, since it also controls versioning.
+Installing dependencies for the display can get a bit complex, so we provide setup scripts, which use this repository to automatically set up your device.

 ### Headless